predictivephenomics/RhizoVisionImager/README.md

 **RhizoVision Imager**

-RhizoVision Imager is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+RhizoVision Imager is free software: you can redistribute it and/or modify it under the terms of the NOBLE RESEARCH INSTITUTE, GENERAL PUBLIC LICENSE.

 RhizoVision Imager is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+See the NOBLE RESEARCH INSTITUTE GENERAL PUBLIC LICENSE for more details.

-You should have received a copy of the GNU General Public License along with RhizoVision Imager.
-If not, see <https://www.gnu.org/licenses/>.
+You should have received a copy of the Noble Research Institute General Public License along with RhizoVision Imager.
+If not, see <https://github.com/noble-research-institute/RhizoVisionImager/blob/master/LICENSE>.

 #### Citing
 Please use the following citation when using the software.